esteban1810/React-Course/episode2/README.md

 # Episode 2: JSX, Components, Props

+## What is a component in react?
+A component its part of the view that you can reuse as many times as you need.
+Components help you avoid writing the same code repeatedly with minor differences.

 ## What is JSX?
 JSX is a tool that allows to work with Javascript and HTML, in the same file.
 It enables you to create components and manage their logic in an easy way.